Welcome to our “Home Learning” pages

 There are a wealth of website links, Apps and other ideas for parents and children to explore if they choose to on this Home Learning page of our website.
 This is organised by subject and appears on the right hand side of this screen if using a laptop, pc or tablet and at the bottom of this page if using a smart phone.

-Please do encourage your child to keep up with the work that is set – a ‘routine’ that works for you at home can help - and to take pride in their Home Learning exercise book.
+When we do return to Seesaw daily activities, pease do continue to encourage your child to keep up with the work that is set – a ‘routine’ that works for you at home can help - and to take pride in their work.
 We are working hard to find the balance between maintaining good learning habits, setting work that will deepen skills and knowledge and still offering a flexibility that we know parents and children will need when working from home.
-We are suggesting the following 'timetable’ for daily home learning:
+As in the first lock down, we are suggesting the following 'timetable’ for daily home learning:

 All the activities and ideas listed below are intended to be fairly general and could work well for children of various ages and abilities.

 The Department for Education has guidance for parents of children aged 2 to 4 years and primary school age to support learning at home.
 There are lots of links to learning across the curriculum as well as general guidance for supporting children's learning at home:

 The DfE have also approved the following online lessons which are organised by year group and updated weekly:

 The Coventry Schools Library and Resource Service (SLS) is producing a weekly list of home learning links that are free to use and support learning across the curriculum:

 The first suggestion that we have is reading.
 If you read for just 20 minutes a day, then you will learn more than 2 million words per year!
 Sharing stories with adults and your brothers and sisters, or reading alone each day has many benefits.
 Remember that books don’t necessarily have to be school books; you can read a wide range of other things too – magazines, websites, whatever you are interested in.